yolo3301/Mars/Preist/Leet2.md

 + **220** -- use bucket idea
 + *218* -- what structure to use?
 + *307* -- what is a segment tree?
++ 287 -- looks like an array problem, but it's a linked list problem